Join Les Pounder as he works on his IoT Garden! Watch him integrate technology into his garden and maintain the health of his favorite plants.

 Then press Ctrl + X to exit, you will be asked to save the file, select Yes.

 Now reboot the Pi Zero W and for now ensure the soil moisture sensor has no connection between the prongs.
-After a about a minute, the project should be running, and your pump should start pumping water into the plants.
+After a about a minute, the project should be running, and your inbox should start to receive emails.

-Power down the Pi Zero W, place it in a waterproof container along with a USB battery power source, ensure the soil sensor is out of the box.
+Power down the Pi Zero W, place it in a waterproof container along with a USB battery power source, ensure the soil sensor is out of the box, but keep the UV sensor inside the box, oh and make sure the container is transparent!
 Place the project in your garden, and make sure the soil moisture sensor is firmly in the ground.
-Power up the Pi Zero W, and now your garden can now water itself!
+Power up the Pi Zero W, and now you can wait for your garden to tell you when it needs watering.